Reviewing Your AWS Billing Statement: Top 3 Ways Amazon S3 Destroys IT Budgets

 First generation cloud service providers (CSPs) have complex cloud pricing models, and Amazon Web Services’ (AWS) suite of cloud products is one of the most confusing.
 It’s enough to give CFOs and budget-conscious CIOs headaches when running cost estimations, determining cloud resource budgets, and of course, reviewing the monthly cloud storage bill.

-And while there are a whole market of products, consultants, and blog forums devoted to helping buyers make sense of the confusing and unpredictable AWS monthly charges, the next generation of CSPs (Cloud 2.0) are differentiating themselves with simplified cloud pricing models and easier-to-understand billing statements.
+And while there are a whole market of products, consultants, and blog forums devoted to helping buyers make sense of the confusing and unpredictable AWS monthly charges, the next generation of CSPs (Cloud 2.0) are differentiating themselves with simplified cloud storage pricing models and easier-to-understand billing statements.

 Regardless, Amazon customers can still peel apart their confusing monthly AWS billing statements to uncover why their cloud services are so expensive (spoiler alert: it’s because the hidden AWS fees beyond raw storage costs are very high).